 In line with their shared goal of achieving optimal health, both paleo and keto diets encourage the intake of unrefined, healthy fats.

-Both diets recommend moderate-to-liberal amounts of olive and avocado oils, nuts, seeds and fish.
-These foods are known to benefit heart health because of their poly- and monounsaturated fat content (3).
+Both diets also recommend moderate-to-liberal amounts of selected refined oils, such as olive and avocado oils, as well as nuts, seeds and fish.
+These foods are known to benefit heart health because of their poly- and monounsaturated fat content (

 Keto places very heavy emphasis on fat in general, as it is the cornerstone of the entire diet.
 Paleo, while not necessarily a high-fat diet, uses this recommendation to support overall health.